Going to the Gym when Feeling too Scared

 - Dancing: salsa, contemporary dancing, break-dancing

-Work out at Home?
+Consider Working out at Home?

 Choose a more Comfortable Gym

 There are certain factors that can make a gym feel more comfortable depending on the goer.
+Consider Planet Fitness which prides itself in creating a safe-feeling gym environment.

 - Less yelling and screaming or dropping of weights.